rikedyp/documentation-guidelines/docs/style.md

     <p class="example">example</p>

     ```
-    !!! macOS "Dyalog on macOS"
+    !!! macos "Dyalog on macOS"
         By default, the cache file is located in **Users/<name\>/.dyalog/**
     ```

     <div class="example-output" markdown="1">

-    !!! macOS "Dyalog on macOS"
+    !!! macos "Dyalog on macOS"
         By default, the cache file is located in **Users/<name\>/.dyalog/**

     </div>